Greece to split Postbank after sale stumbles

 The bigger the portfolio of assets to be transferred to the bad part of Postbank, the larger the funding gap that will need to be filled by the Hellenic Financial Stability Fund (HFSF).

-Greece set up HFSF as a capital backstop to recapitalize viable banks and cover the winding down of others that are deemed non-viable.
+Greece set up HFSF as a capital backstop to recapitalise viable banks and cover the winding down of others that are deemed non-viable.

-After the fund recapitalizes the good part of Postbank it will become its sole shareholder.
+After the fund recapitalises the good part of Postbank it will become its sole shareholder.
 The cost is estimated at about 500 million euros, according to the second banker.

 With the Greek recession entering its sixth year and unemployment at a record high of nearly 27 percent, the government is keen to show there is light at the end of the tunnel for a population growing tired of prolonged austerity.